Respiratory Illness Tools and Resources for Patients

 Antiviral medications are available for people who have COVID-19 (even if mild) who are at higher risk of severe illness and hospitalization.
 Most treatments must be taken within the first five days of your symptoms starting.
 Use this screening tool from the Ministry of Health to see if you are eligible for antiviral treatments.
 These treatments are cost-free to anyone with a prescription.
 You can use the screening tool even if you do not have symptoms, to be prepared, in case you get sick.
 The tool will tell you how to access COVID-19 testing and receive a prescription for antiviral medication.

-See our Family Doctor Tips on Caring for Children with Respiratory Symptoms for tips and information on:
+See our Family Doctor Tips on Caring for Children with Respiratory Symptoms (PDF) for tips and information on:

 • Staying healthy and preventing illness.